 Located in the Marlborough Region of New Zealand's South Island, Queen Charlotte Drive is a spectacular winding road that links the towns of Havelock and Picton.
 It's one of the most scenic coastal drives in the world.

 How long is Queen Charlotte Drive?

-The road is 33.2 km (20.62mi) long running west-east from the town of Havelock, at the head of Pelorus Sound towards Picton, the gateway to the islands and inlets of the Marlborough Sounds.
+The road is 33.2 km (20.62mi) long running west-east from the town of Havelock, at the head of Pelorus Sound to Picton, the gateway to the islands and inlets of the Marlborough Sounds.
 This winding road is fringed with native forest and offers one of the most scenic drives you're likely to encounter.

 Is Queen Charlotte Drive dangerous?

 Make sure you leave enough time to make plenty of stops along the way.
 Don’t expect to average more than 40km/hour, but ultimately it is well worth the effort as the views through the ferns to turquoise bays are magical.
 Watch for cyclists as this is a popular route for them.
 The road is narrow in parts and there are lots of bends.
 The end of September is school holidays so the road may be quite busy especially if the weather is good.
 The road really does twist and turn uphill and downhill, but you don’t meet many vehicles and have lots of time to take in the wonderful views.